-12. The provisions under Article 14(2) of the 1991 Act mean that breeders can only exercise their rights in relation to the harvested material if they have not had a “reasonable opportunity” to exercise their rights in relation to the propagating material.
+The provisions under Article 14(2) of the 1991 Act mean that breeders can only exercise their rights in relation to the harvested material if they have not had a “reasonable opportunity” to exercise their rights in relation to the propagating material.

-.e,13.
+“Exercise his right” means that a breeder has a valid Breeder’s right and it is possible to exercise his right on the use of propagating material for the use of harvested material.
+A distinction is made between the term “enforcement.”
+“Exercise” is understood as royalty collection or licensing, while “enforcement” refers to legal remedies.

+The wording “reasonable opportunity” intends to widen the possibility for the right holder to claim protection than a “legal possibility” would allow, whilst preserving the original intention of the term; A “reasonable opportunity” in particular does not exist, if “the breeder has had no legal possibility to exercising his right in relation to the propagating material.”
+A “legal possibility” would not exist if the breeder did not have a right granted and is valid in a particular time or territory, when that use of propagating material happened.

+“Reasonable opportunity to exercise his right” means that, there was a valid Breeder’s right, and that there were sufficient and realistic and commercial means to exercise upstream control, by for instance, forming licensing contracts on the use of propagating material to produce harvested material.

 The term “his right”, in Article 14(2) of the 1991 Act, relates to the breeder’s right in the territory concerned (see paragraph 4 above): a breeder can only exercise his right in that territory.
 Thus, “exercise his right” in relation to the propagating material means to exercise his right in relation to the propagating material in the territory concerned.